junglewill/Python-for-DS-ML-Bootcamp/README.md

   * Tensorflow and keras - ```from tensorflow.keras.models import Sequential```; ```from tensorflow.keras.layers import Dense, Activation, Dropout```, Dropout is to prevent overfitting; ```from tensorflow.keras.optimizers import Adam```; ```from tensorflow.keras.callbacks import EarlyStopping```, EarlyStopping takes in (monitor='val_loss', mode='min', verbose=1, patience=25) to choose the stopping point to prevent from overfitting.
   * Tensorboard
 - Big Data and Spark
+  1. Hadoop, MapReduce, and Spark's relationship
-  1. AWS account setup and Pyspark installment
+  2. AWS account setup and Pyspark installment
-  2. RDD transformations and actions code along
+  3. RDD transformations and actions code along